A short description of SPILLO-PBSS

 - Identification of targets useful for new indications of a drug (Drug repositioning)

-- Reduction/optimization of animal testing
+- Reduction/optimization of animal testing (according to the 3Rs principle)

 - Ability of identifying drug binding sites even if strongly distorted or completely closed